 - Suicidal thoughts

 Because Prozac and Zoloft are long-term drugs, interactions with alcohol can occur even if you don’t drink at the same time that you take the drug.
-It is recommended that people avoid alcohol when taking Prozac.
+It is recommended that people avoid drinking when taking Prozac.

 - Suicidal ideation